by Anne Parsonage

 How is it possible to forget about yourself, and serve the rest of the universe instead?
 There are many actions you could take to prepare the consciousness for this high state of being, this expansive giving attitude of the soul which enables the forgetting of your own lower desires in order to serve Life instead (and consequently, to experience the divine bliss of sainthood).
 For example, you could practice consciousness exercises to facilitate an initial recognition of the subjective nature of your own thoughts and emotions, and/or you could respectfully perform daily worship to a Higher Being, and/or you could contemplatively read scriptures from any of the major religions, and/or you could seek out a kind and wise teacher for guidance, and/or you could objectively observe nature, and/or you could volunteer to participate in a project that helps others, and/or you could try to simplify your life and reduce your personal possessions.
 The possibilities are endless.
 There is a unique path to this higher state of being for each individual soul.
 Yes, there are many things you could do, but there is only one thing you MUST do, in order to become a truly spiritual person.

 So what is the one thing you must do in order to be a spiritual person?
 Unfortunately it is the most difficult thing for a human being to do (especially for us modern-day Westerners, with our extra-large-sized egos).
-You must give one particular thing to God (or to Buddha, or to Yahweh, or to Brahman the Super-Consciousness … or Allah, or the Higher Self, or the Tao … it doesn’t really matter which words you use to refer to the transcendent higher power which created all things, and which is eternal infinite Love and Light and Knowledge and Bliss).
+You must give one particular thing to God (or to Buddha, or to Yahweh, or to Brahman the Super-Consciousness … or Allah, or the Higher Self, or the Tao … it doesn’t really matter which words you use to refer to the eternal being/power which created all things, and which, according to the enlightened souls, is infinite Love and Light).
 Do you know what it is that you must give to God in order to experience the pure joy of the Spirit?

-Bhakti yoga means surrender of the personal life (of the ego, the “lower self”) out of intense love for God … serve your ego up to Him on a silver platter.
+Bhakti yoga means surrender of the personal life (of the ego, the “lower self”) out of unwavering love for God … serve your ego up to Him on a silver platter.

 Bhakti yoga manifests as reverential devotion to Life (ie. to all of God’s creation).